 Before modern nut and seed oils – expressed by expensive machinery, chemically fractured plant products or petroleum-based products imported into the UK – our ancestors used animals fats like cow and deer tallow and pig lard – to create medicines with plants.

 When our ancestors hunted for food they did so in an respectful way to both spirit and body.
-Using ceremony and ritual and prayer to appeal to the spirit of the hunt and forest to pass them as sick and weak animal.
-One that would feed them but also encourage the health of the herd by thinking its sicker members.
+Using ceremony and ritual and prayer to appeal to the spirit of the hunt and forest to pass them a sick and weak animal.
+This “ritual” would also have passed on information to the hunters, through performance and orality, about what to look for in an easy target.
+Part magic part practical use.
+The animal would feed them but also encourage the health of the herd by thinning its sicker members.
 Early husbandry.
 When they made their kill they would use all of the animal.
-Their death was honoured by not being wasteful.
+The death of the animal was honoured by not being wasteful.
 Modern farming practices aren’t like this anymore.
 We must be mindful of animal suffering and the dangers to us and the animals of factory farming.

 Rendering tallow and lard from animals is an old practice.
-Tallow rendering was something my gran used to do with off the fatty off cuts of beef and pork.
+Tallow rendering was something my gran used to do with the fatty off cuts of beef and pork.
 I remember dipping my bread crusts into the dripping from roast beef my mum cooked as a young child – it was one of our Sunday family traditions – and incredibly delicious and nutritious.
 Rendering tallow for medicine is not carried out very often anymore.
 A reaction to saturated fats and the vegetarian and vegan movement has provided alternatives.
-However, if you are interested in traditional medicine techniques and not against it from moral/ethical/lifestyle choice it is something worth trying and please read on.
+However, if you are interested in traditional medicine techniques and not against it from moral/ethical/lifestyle choice then please read on.

 Why Tallow and Lard?